 The Today Show and aol.com collaborated on the “Ideal to Real” body image survey.
 As a result, the survey found that 80 percent of teen girls compare themselves to images they see of celebrities.
 Moreover, among those girls, almost half said that celebrity images make them feel dissatisfied with the way they look.

 Therefore, appearance is among teenagers’ top concerns, teen girls in particular.
-In her book Think: Straight Talk for Women to Stay Smart in a Dumbed-Down World, author Lisa Bloom reveals that 25 percent of young American women would rather win America’s Next Top Model than the Nobel Peace Prize.
+In her book Think: Straight Talk for Women to Stay Smart in a Dumbed-Down World, author Lisa Bloom reveals that 25 percent of young adult women in the US would rather win America’s Next Top Model than the Nobel Peace Prize.

 How Celebrities Influence Teen Eating Disorders